frconor-ebook/meditations/_posts/2025-06-02-fruits-of-the-holy-spirit.md

 The fruits are not a consolation that one can feel, although sometimes God can grant us feelings, but rather the witness of one\'s conscience and the intimate joy that comes from fulfilling the will of God with generosity.

-Our Lord was very happy when he saw the two mites of the widow.
+Our Lord was very happy when He saw the two mites of the widow.
 She generously put in all that she had to live on (Mark 12:41-44).

-St. Paul lists twelve of the many fruits of the Holy Spirit in the soul: charity, joy, peace, patience, kindness, goodness, long-suffering, meekness, faith, modesty, continence, and chastity" (cf. Gal.
+St. Paul lists twelve of the many fruits of the Holy Spirit in the soul: charity, joy, peace, patience, kindness, goodness, long-suffering, meekness, faith, modesty, continence, and chastity" (*cf*.
+Gal.
 5:22-23).

 A constant effort is required to produce good fruit.
 "He who sows to his own flesh will reap corruption, but he who sows in the Spirit will reap eternal life.
 Let us not grow weary in well-doing, for in due season we shall reap, if we do not lose heart" (Gal.
 6:8-9).